voteflux/flux-docs/docs/constitutions/aus-qld.rst

 Introduction
 ------------

-This is the constitution for the Queensland political party named “The Flux Party Queensland”, sometimes referred to as “Flux QLD” or “The Party” in this document.
+This is the constitution for the Queensland political party named "The Flux Party Queensland", sometimes referred to as "Flux QLD" or "The Party" in this document.

 The registered abbreviation for the party at the time of registration is “Flux QLD”.
-Flux QLD is a state party associated with the federal party “VOTEFLUX.ORG \| Upgrade Democracy!” with the abbreviation “Flux”.
+Flux QLD is a state party associated with the federal party "VOTEFLUX.ORG \| Upgrade Democracy!" with the abbreviation "Flux".

-The term “Flux AUS” is used to refer to the federal Flux Party, not the state party.
+The term "Flux AUS" is used to refer to the federal Flux Party, not the state party.

 The Flux Party Queensland (Flux QLD) is hereby established as an